Exact sampling and fast mixing of Activated Random Walk: Bounds for the fill time of IDLA

 \end{prop}

+The proof idea for $d = 1$ is based on the observation that with some positive probability (depending only on $b$) the left half interval $(-r,0)$ starts with more than $r + 4b N^{1/2}$ particles.
+Conditioned on this event, with at least $\frac12$ probability, at least $2b N^{1/2}$ particles exit $(-r,0)$ at $-r$, in which case there are not enough particles remaining to fill up $(-r,r)$.

-The idea of the proof is to split the IDLA stabilization into two stages: In stage one, stabilize all particles starting inside $B_{r-2}$, stopping them when they hit $\partial B_{r-2}$; and in stage two, finish the stabilization procedure.
+The proof idea for $d \geq$ 2 is to split the IDLA stabilization into two stages: In stage one, stabilize all particles starting inside $B_{r-2}$, stopping them when they hit $\partial B_{r-2}$; and in stage two, finish the stabilization procedure.
 Let $M$ be the number of particles resting at $\partial B_{r-2}$ at the end of stage one.
 If $M$ is large ($\geq CN^{\beta}$), then with nonvanishing probability, at least $2bN^{\beta}$ particles will exit $B_r$ in stage two.
 If $M$ is small ($< CN^{\beta}$), then with nonvanishing probability, $B_r \setminus B_{r-2}$ will not fill up in stage two. \\

 Next we observe that for general graphs, $\Tfill$ is not always upper bounded by $(1+o(1))\#V$.
 The wired tree provides an example: Let $V$ be the graph obtained from the complete binary tree of depth $n+1$, by collapsing all $2^{n+1}$ leaves to a single sink vertex, $z$.
 We show that on this graph, the fill time of IDLA has order $\#V \log \# V$.
 Denote by $\mathcal{B}$ the set of $2^n$ neighbors of $z$, and let